fleetdm/fleet/docs/Contributing/high-level-architecture.md

 ## Agent  config options
 1 - Config TLS refresh
-(Typical period10 secs) OSQuery pulls down a config file that includes instructions for Scheduled Queries.
+(Typical period 10 secs) OSQuery pulls down a config file that includes instructions for Scheduled Queries.
 If both GLOBAL and TEAM is configured, there will be a config merge done on the Server side.

 2 - Logger TLS